JimHotchkiss/orsupport/README.md

 1. Create Issue: Need routes, controller and view ~> rails g resource Issue title:string description:text solution:text
 2. We want to be able to create a new Issue ~> controller (model: method, controller: action) *Need to add a form for users to enter their issue.
-Going to use Rails' 'form_for'
+Going to use Rails' 'form_for'.
+  Also, in the form, added a 'time submitted' feature w/ time_ago_in_words(@issue.created_at)

+  I also used the link_to, declaring the path: link_to issue.title, issue Also, used, on the index page, a create_at feature